chiara-knicker/ctf_infra/README.md

 This CTF infrastructure allows users to:
 - Provision cloud infrastructure on Google Cloud using Terraform
-- Automatically install dependencies on the VM via Cloud-Init
+- Automatically install dependencies on the VM
 - Deploy CTFd with Docker Compose
 - Link CTFd to a domain and set up HTTPS
 - Manage challenges in a structured directory format